 In actuality, this system may be more trouble than it’s worth, which is another reason to avoid store-based fulfillment.
 A single ecommerce fulfillment center in a nearby area can still provide quick shipping times without any of the massive restructuring and efficiency struggles that stores must face when they take up fulfillment.
 Going with an e-commerce fulfillment partner that has multiple warehouses spread around different regions should be sufficient in most cases.

-Port Logistics Group has experience professionals available to help answer any additional questions, contact us today.
+Port Logistics Group has experienced professionals available to help answer any additional questions, contact us today.
 Our national footprint enables partnered brands to quickly, and efficiently, deliver orders to customers in the U.S. and beyond.